 But after a couple of years, the USPS rescinded its agreement with Groff and started adding him to the schedule on Sundays.
 If he wanted to have the day off, he was forced to try to find a replacement himself.
 Groff ultimately resigned and filed a lawsuit against the USPS for violating Title VII’s protection of his free-exercise rights.

-In June 2023, the Supreme Court ruled unanimously, clarifying that the Trans World Airlines decision did not establish a de minimis cost test.
-Instead, Title VII requires employers to grant a religious accommodation unless it would result in undue hardship or substantial additional costs in relation to the conduct of the employer’s business.
+In June 2023, the Supreme Court ruled unanimously that Title VII requires employers to grant a religious accommodation unless it would result in undue hardship or substantial additional costs in relation to the conduct of the employer’s overall business.
 Nor may employers deny an accommodation based on animosity to a particular religion, to religion in general, or to the notion of accommodating religious practice.
 As the Supreme Court explained, that would put Title VII at war with itself.

-• July 2023: In light of the Supreme Court’s decision in Groff, the 7th Circuit vacated its ruling and ordered the district court to reevaluate John’s case.
+- July 2023: In light of the Supreme Court’s decision in Groff, the 7th Circuit vacated its ruling (and the district court’s prior ruling) and ordered the lower court to reevaluate John’s case.